-These were the people that bought them without any research other then fashionable public opinion and usually from breeders interested in meeting demand rather then breeding for quality or finding qualified homes.
-These same people, not knowing any better, then treated them like they were Labrador Retrievers because most in fact do indeed behave like Labrador Retrievers; that is until they’re about 18 months of age.
+These were the people that bought them without any research other than fashionable public opinion and usually from breeders interested in meeting demand rather than breeding for quality or finding qualified homes.
+These same people, not knowing any better, then treated them like they were Labrador Retrievers because most, in fact, do indeed behave like Labrador Retrievers; that is until they’re about 18 months of age.
 At that point, coming out of adolescence Rottweilers sooner or later catch a glimpse of themselves in the mirror and say, “Hey, why didn’t anyone tell me I was a Rottweiler, and who are you telling to sit?
 You sit, lay down and roll over and let me see how fast you can do it!”

 However, on the other hand, those people that bought a Rottweiler because they loved and knew the breed and raised them with a philosophy borrowed from my own father, “This is my house, you just get to live here.”, ended up with Labrador Retrievers that behaved like Rottweilers only when asked to.

 When any breed of dog hits young adulthood there’s going to be a change in behavior.
 Some calm down, others get serious.
 The powerhouse breeds like Shepherds, Rottweilers etc. can catch dog owners off guard if they don’t lay a strong, “I’m the teacher, you’re the student.” foundation while the dog is young.
 Temperaments vary from a genetic perspective and your dog’s seem pretty easy going which combined with your handling diligence makes it likely that he’ll end up being a great pet so I wouldn’t worry too much.
 Just keep him on his toes and always in mind as to who has the opposable thumbs.